Articles Home

 Primary Source Documents For The Torreón Massacre

 Synopsis: The Torreón massacre (Spanish: Matanza de chinos de Torreón, Chinese: 托雷翁大屠殺) was a racially motivated massacre against people of Chinese descent that took place May 13-15, 1911 in the Mexican city of Torreón, Coahuila.
 The massacre occurred in connection with the capture of Torreón by the revolutionary forces of Francisco I. Madero.
-In total 303 Chinese and 5 Japanese residents were killed at the hands of a local mob acting in tandem together with the invading soldiers.
+In total, several hundred Chinese residents were killed at the hands of a local mob acting in tandem together with the invading soldiers.
 A large number of Chinese homes and establishments were also looted and destroyed.

 Primary Sources